 Pick the Right Legal Form—And Respect It

-Whether you set up a sole proprietorship, partnership, LLC, or corporation, you’ve already started drawing the map.
-Missouri’s LLCs and corporations are more than a title—they’re legal shields, but only if you keep up the guard.
-That means you hold annual meetings.
-You keep company minutes.
-You run separate checkbooks.
-You document the big decisions.
+Whether you set up an LLC or corporation, you’ve started drawing the map.
+Missouri’s LLCs and corporations are legal shields—but only if you keep up the guard.
+That means holding annual meetings, keeping company minutes, running separate checkbooks, and documenting major decisions.
 Forgo the rituals and the protections fall away.
 Your personal truck, your family home—fair game for creditors if you get lazy with the lines.

 Separate Accounts, Separate Books—No Shortcuts

-It all sounds tedious until you need proof.
-Every small business needs its own bank account, credit card, and ledger.
-Don’t “just borrow” for a day.
+Every Missouri small business needs its own bank account, credit card, and ledger.
+Don’t “borrow” for a day.
 Don’t pay the cable bill from the business debit card.
-Missouri courts look for discipline and they can spot sloppiness a mile away.
-Clear records are also a gift to the people who’ll settle your affairs—they’re not psychic, and they’re grieving.
-Make it clear, not harder.
+Missouri courts look for discipline and spot sloppiness quickly.
+Clear records are also a gift to the people who’ll settle your affairs—they’re grieving, not forensic accountants.
+Modern accounting software makes this manageable; clean books let an executor see exactly what’s personal and what’s business.
+See also: estate planning essentials for Missouri small business owners.

 Funding Trusts—Not Just Paperwork

-A trust isn’t magic—until you actually title assets into it, the law ignores your intentions.
-That includes company ownership, LLC shares, corporate stock.
-You need to track every transfer, respect your company’s procedures, and meet Missouri’s legal requirements.
-Forget to retitle a building or account and you’ve left the door open for probate—or worse, let business assets drift back into your personal pot.
-That error can haunt a family for a decade or more.
+A trust isn’t magic until you actually title assets into it.
+That includes company ownership, LLC shares, and corporate stock.
+You need to track every transfer, respect your company’s operating procedures, and meet Missouri’s legal requirements for transfer.
+Forget to retitle a building or account and you’ve left the door open for probate—or let business assets drift back into your personal estate.
+That error can haunt a family for a decade.

 Operating agreements (for LLCs) and shareholder agreements (for corporations) are your front line.
-These spell out what happens when you die, get sick, want out, or when an heir wants in.
-You can set rules on who’s allowed to inherit, how much they pay, or if ownership stays in the family or gets bought out.
-This isn’t just about order—it settles arguments before they begin and proves that the business stands apart from the owner’s household.
+These spell out what happens when you die, become incapacitated, want out, or when an heir wants in.
+You can set rules on who’s allowed to inherit ownership, how much they pay, or whether the business stays in family hands or gets bought out.
+This isn’t just about order—it settles arguments before they begin and proves the business stands apart from the owner’s household.

 Beneficiary Designations—Get Them Aligned

-Some business-linked assets—retirement plans, life insurance, investment accounts set up by the business—let you name a beneficiary.
-That’s a direct transfer, outside the will.
-The key is to make these fit with the rest of your plan, not clash against it.
+Business-linked assets—retirement plans, life insurance, investment accounts—let you name a beneficiary.
+That’s a direct transfer outside the will.
+The key is to make these designations fit with the rest of your plan, not clash against it.
 Otherwise, you can undercut your own intentions or muddy the legal waters all over again.

 Missouri Realities and Special Rules